 |Actually this could be any gate, so you will have to take my word for it|

 |The Church of St Petrock, Clannaborough Church|

-A strange little church that looks taller than it is long, St Petrock's is early medieval with a 15th century make-over.
+A strange little church that is taller than it is long.
+St Petrock's is early medieval with a 15th century make-over.